-For the ten years that I have been teaching college, I have experimented with digital assignments, especially, the final digital essay.
+For the ten years that I have been teaching college, I have experimented with digital assignments, especially, the final thesis-driven digital essay.
 Below are some of products created by my students, most of whom had no programming knowledge or previous experience with digital projects.
 These projects inspire me to continue to pushing students beyond their comfort zone (i.e. the traditional 5-paragraph printed essay) to explore the intersections of creative-critical analysis in and through digital media.
 Take a look!

 -Denise Chang’s essay on Netprov